epsilonball/Cavallo-JSChess/README.md

 # Cavallo-JSChess
-This is repository for a chess engine written in JavaScript.
+This is a repository for a chess engine written in JavaScript.